csc-training/hip-programming/docs/02-kernels.md

 # GPU programming considerations

-- GPU model requires many small tasks executing a kernel
+- Parallel nature of GPUs requires many similar tasks that can be executed simultaneously
-    - e.g. can replace iterations of loop with a GPU kernel call
+    - one usage is to replace iterations of loop with a GPU kernel call
 - Need to adapt CPU code to run on the GPU
-    - rethink algorithm to fit better into the execution model
+    - algorithmic changes to fit the parallel execution model better
-    - keep reusing data on the GPU to reach high occupancy of the hardware
+    - share data among hundreds of cooperating threads
-    - if necessary, manage data transfers between CPU and GPU memories carefully (can easily become a bottleneck!)
+    - manage data transfers between CPU and GPU memories carefully (a common bottleneck)

 # Grid: thread hierarchy